Williamdst/dbt_artifacts/README.md

       +database: your_sources_database # optional, default is your target database +schema: your sources_database # optional, default is your target schema
 ```
+> :bulb: A Recommendation is that the models be outputted to a seperate schema from the target (DBT_AUDIT).
+Although there are only 13 Facts & Dimensions, the package creates 37 Total Objects.

 Note that model materializations and `on_schema_change` configs are defined in this package's `dbt_project.yml`, so do not set them globally in your `dbt_project.yml` ([see docs on configuring packages](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#configuring-packages)):